techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 >[!NOTE]
 > When using *Text to Speech*, the text must be entered in the selected language as the system doesn't perform translation.
 >
-> All words will be pronounced in the selected language.
+> All words are pronounced in the selected language.

 Teams provides default music to callers while they're *on hold in a queue*.